Damkols/greenlight/readme.md

-## This file will detail the way this API code is being written.
+## This file details the structure and approach to writing the API.

 - Imported some packages such as flag, fmt, log/slog, net/http, os, time that will be needed as i proceed with the build